-In relation to Mathematics in Stage 5 (Years 9 and 10), students study one of three courses: Stage 5.3, 5.2 or 5.1 ( denotes course name subject to change due to NESA syllabus changes from 2024).
+In relation to Mathematics in Stage 5 (Years 9 and 10), students study based on a core-paths structure which is designed to encourage aspiration in students and provide the flexibility needed to enable teachers to create pathways for students working towards Stage 6.
+Pathways include 5.3\, 5.2\ or 5.1\ (\ denotes course name subject to change due to NESA syllabus changes from 2024).
 At the end of Year 8, you will be placed in the most appropriate level based on your achievement in Mathematics in Year 8.